jankner/meta-report/report.md

 # Introduction

+Doing high-performance programming in Haskell can be a somewhat painful.
+Lazy evaluation and boxed representations are the default, and the overhead associated with this can be disastrous for performance in many cases.
+The programmer has to take steps to avoid laziness and to make sure that inlining of certain functions in order to triggering certain optimization in GHC.
+This can be easy to get wrong, and performance bugs can be hard to find and fix.

 This thesis presents a new method for writing high-performance programs in Haskell based on embedded domain-specific lanaguages (EDSLs) and meta-programming.
-We write programs in an embedded language that is translated into efficient Haskell code at compile-time.
+Programs are written in an embedded language that is translated into Haskell code at compile-time.
+The code generation is done in a way to give efficiency guarantees for programs written in the EDSL.

 The thesis also presents a case study to demonstrate the viability of the method.
 The case study is a library for parallell array